YourTechBud/ytb-practical-guide/monitoring-microservices-docker/README.md

 ## How to start the app

 - Clone this repo and `cd` into the `monitoring-microservices-docker` directory.
-- Simply run `docker-compose up -d` to bring up the monitoring stack along with the services to be monitored.
+- Simply run `docker-compose -p monitoring up -d` to bring up the monitoring stack along with the services to be monitored.
 - Once all the containers are up, Open `http://IP_ADDRESS:3000` in a browser window to load Grafana.
 - Add a Prometheus data source.
 The Prometheus url is `http://prometheus:9090`.
 Hit `Save & Test` to add the data source
 - Import the dashboard by uploading the `grafana-dashbord.json` file.